AbhishekMadiwale/Netflix-gpt/README.md

     - then we created reducer in utils -> userSlice.js
     - Imported reducer in store
     - now provide store at the root of the app
+- Implemented Signout
+- User profile will get update on sign-in
+- Fetch movies from TMDB

 # Feature
 - Login/ Sign Up